Blake's 7 (audio drama)

 There have been three producers of Blake's 7 audio dramas: BBC Radio, B7 Productions and Big Finish Productions.

 BBC Radio

 In 1998, the series returned to the BBC on the radio.
 The stories are set between the season D episodes "Stardrive" and "Animals".
 They were broadcast on BBC Radio 4.
 The roles of Dayna and Soolin, played by Josette Simon and Glynis Barber in the TV series, have been recast with Angela Bruce and Paula Wilcox.

-In 2006, B7 Productions announced that it had recorded a series of 36 five-minute audio adventures.
+In 2006, B7 Productions announced that it had recorded a series of 36 five-minute audio adventures with an entirely new cast.
 The new series was broadcast on BBC Radio 7 as three hour-long episodes.

-The Early Years
+The early years

 B7 Productions also produced series of 30-minute prequel audio episodes, which explored the earlier histories of the central characters.
 These were broadcast on BBC Radio 4 Extra from 2010.

 BBC Audiobooks

 Audiobook readings novelising episodes from season A of the TV series released by BBC Audio.